qdtomzhang/assurity_test/Readme.md

 **Others:**

-`why using .json file as input, not to do hard-code value comparison `
+`why using .json file as input:
+`

-* Definitely we can do hard-code value comparison for known input, but it will be hard to maintain when input changes
+* Definitely we can do hard-code value comparison for the known input, but it will be difficult to maintain when input changes
 * It's better to use the similar framework to test more scenarios, so json file as a baseline setting will help us to maintain easily

-`uncertainty for acceptance 3:`

- The Promotions element with Name = "Gallery" has a Description that contains the text "Good position in category"

-_I don't know the logical design behind that will influence the test result. eg.
-1.webpage design for "Gallery" 's tag changes from ["Promotions"][1] to ["Promotions"][2].
-2.the json format is changed a lot, eg: the "Description" in ["Promotions"][1] is totally deleted So, I provide 4 versions: hardcode/responses/adpater/vcr.py
+I provide 4 versions: hardcode/responses/adpater/vcr.py

 Detailed introduction you and find introduction in files